Edmartt/go-authentication-api/README.md

 **Note**

 This is actually set for using with SQLite for simplicity, but you can switch this database manager for postgres if needed.
-Just go to internal/users/data/repository.go and change the line 10 typing **Postgres**
+Just go to internal/users/data/repository.go and change the line 10 typing **Postgres**.
+If you use postgres, remember to set the .env.example values according to your setup.
+Note that I left the `:` as part of HTTP_PORT env var value, so if you need to change this port just delete the numbers.

 You can use any client you want.
 I'm using curl: